Blanco fracture zone: Swarms

 On January 9, 1994, a large series or swarm of earthquakes occurred in the East Blanco Depression.
 Acoustic signals recorded during these events indicated that an eruption occurred in this zone.
 Further investigation revealed an active hydrothermal vent, the first of its kind to be discovered in a transform fault zone.

 In March and April 2008, a swarm of moderate earthquakes occurred both near and within the Blanco zone.
-The swarm began on March 30 when over 600 measurable tremors began occurring north of the zone within the Juan de Fuca Plate.
+The swarm began on March 30 when over 600 measurable tremors began occurring north of the zone within the Juan de Fuca plate.
 On April 23, activity moved to the Blanco fault zone itself, near its junction with the Gorda Ridge.

 Another series of earthquakes occurred in June 2015.
 Spread out over a period of a few days, some reached magnitudes of 5.8.

-In December of 2021, a swarm of earthquakes occurred on the northwest portion of the Blanco Fracture Zone, with multiple being stronger than magnitude 5.
+In December 2021, a swarm of earthquakes occurred on the northwest portion of the Blanco fracture zone, with multiple being stronger than magnitude 5.

 On June 15, 2022, a swarm of nine earthquakes took place, the maximum magnitude being 5.6.